 This has no definite answer.
 Because everyone’s system reacts differently to caffeine consumption.
-The side-effects of caffeine depend upon the dose, your age, BMI, and overall health.
+The side effects of caffeine depend upon the dose, your age, BMI, and overall health.

 Its diuretic and detoxifying properties flush out all the toxins and bacteria from your system easily in the form of urine.
-Studies have shown positive effects of caffeine on the functions of multiple organs including the stomach, liver, kidneys, colon, and so on.
+Studies have shown the positive effects of caffeine on the functions of multiple organs including the stomach, liver, kidneys, colon, and so on.

 According to the U.S. Food and Drug Administration, normal humans can drink up to 400 mg of caffeine per day.
 But if you are intolerant to caffeine, or have certain complications for instance bladder problems and fertility issues, it’s best that you avoid its intake as much as possible.

 People with complications may undergo the following consequences due to a high dose of caffeine intake: